muhammadabdullah660/Graph-Based-Classification/Report.md

 Although not explicitly mentioned in the code, critical reflection on the challenges encountered during the project and the identification of potential improvements to the approach are essential aspects of any research endeavor.
 Through thoughtful analysis and reflection, insights into the strengths and limitations of the methodology can be gained, paving the way for future enhancements and contributions to the field of document classification.

 # Future Work

-## Implementation of KNN Classification and Common Subgraph Identification

-The current implementation lacks the integration of KNN classification based on graph similarity measures and the identification of common subgraphs.
-These aspects were not included due to a lack of understanding during the project's execution.
-However, addressing these components is crucial for further enhancing the document classification system.
-In future work, efforts will be made to implement KNN classification and explore techniques for identifying common subgraphs within document graphs.
-This will involve gaining a deeper understanding of graph-based algorithms and methodologies to improve the accuracy and efficiency of the classification system.

 ## Integration of Advanced Graph-Based Techniques